7 / 10

 A prime example of the sophomore slump.
 One of popular music's most accurate axioms is that second albums are the toughest, and the 347 ten-hour days spent in the studio to produce these 78 minutes of music is testament to this.
 The audaciously titled Second Coming was greeted by most of the music press with disappointment.
 Legal wrangles and increasingly fractious inter-band relationships meant the LP took five years to complete, by which time former devotees Oasis had taken the initiative.
 Aside from the fact that the product was simply not good enough, four main factors hindered the release of this LP:

 1. The fact that it took too long and a generation had moved on.
-Britpop had kicked off and there were no anthemic songs to be found here.
+Britpop had kicked off, with Oasis riding a tidal wave of tribalism.
+There were no such anthems to be found here.

 2. The sheer weight of expectation generated by both the five and a half year gap since the eponymous debut, and the band's withdrawal from the live arena for four and a half of those years.

 3. The band gave their exclusive comeback interview to The Big Issue.